Balao-class submarine: Engines

 Two manufacturers supplied electric motors for the Balao class.
 Elliott Company motors were fitted primarily to boats with Fairbanks-Morse engines.
-General Electric motors were fitted primarily to boats with General Motors engines, but some Fairbanks-Morse boats received GE motors.
+General Electric motors were fitted primarily to boats with General Motors engines, but some Fairbanks-Morse boats received General Electric motors.
 Allis-Chalmers motors were to be used in SS-530 through SS-536, but those seven boats were cancelled before even receiving names.